Pedestrian Safety in Henrico

 • Staples Mill Road (Route 33)

 Henrico collaborates with VDOT to explore additional pedestrian safety measures on these roads.
-Some VDOT projects that involve pedestrian accommodations include safety enhancements on the Virginia Capital Trail, West Broad Street improvements (Forest/Willow Lawn area, Pemberton/Parham area) and a sidewalk on Patterson Avenue.
 All projects, including studies and surveys, are available from VDOT’s Richmond District.

 Safety Tips